 “Yep.”
 I was still stuck on single syllables.

 “You’d have a lot more luck, if you cut your hair.
 You look like girls and not pretty girls either.”
-The old black woman laughed with a simple wickedness, because she was telling the truth.
+The old black woman laughed with a truthful wickedness.
 “But these peckerwoods out here ain’t too particular about pretty.”

 “Thanks.”
 It had been a long time since I had been called ‘ugly.

 AK and I pored our the map, as the bus sped down I-10.